-As pressures on freshwater resources grow around the world and as new sources of supply become increasingly scarce, expensive, or politically controversial, efforts are underway to identify new ways of meeting water needs by expanding the usefulness of alternative sources of water previously considered unusable, such as greywater, is one key strategy.
+As pressures on freshwater resources grow around the world, efforts are underway to identify new ways of meeting water needs.
+Expanding the uses of alternative sources of water previously considered unusable, such as greywater, is one key strategy.
 Using case studies from across the globe, this report provides a comprehensive analysis of the challenges and pathways to widespread greywater reuse.